Amin-Norouzi/MovieStalker/README.md

 - [ ] ...

-btw i am open to any suggestions and prs. if you are a java developer (experience dose't matter) and want to contribute, you can [contact me](mailto:realaminnorouzi@gmail.com) via email.
+btw i am open to any suggestions and prs. if you are a java developer (experience dosen't matter) and want to contribute, you can [contact me](mailto:realaminnorouzi@gmail.com) via email.

 (readme will be updated)